 Read our Manfrotto Street Slim Backpack review.

-Best camera bag with laptop sleeve: Peak Design Everyday Backpack 20L
+Best camera bag with a laptop sleeve: Peak Design Outdoor Backpack 25L

 Amateur Photographer verdict